 Funding agencies defer to university policy as long as they comply with the uniform guidance

 OSRAA's policy on Participant Support Costs

-Participant support costs refer to costs paid to or on behalf of participants, trainees/Fellows attending conferences, meetings, symposia, training activities and workshops.
-A participant must be an individual who is attending in the context of a "student."
+Participant support costs refer to costs paid to or on behalf of participants or trainees attending conferences, meetings, symposia, training activities and workshops.
+A participant must be an individual who is attending in the context of a "trainee."